Identity and Access Management Career and Jobs

 Identity and Access Management Expertise

-Many of the IAM roles require technical expertise; however, non-technical staffs are also engaged in business risk assessment, planning, project management, and communication with other parties.
+Many of the IAM roles require technical expertise; however, non-technical staff are also engaged in business analysis, risk management, auditing, project management, and other areas.

-The technical IAM expertise is needed for system security engineering, architecture, design and implementation, directory services platform, networking, software development and programming, database and operating system management, access controls, authentication, system security and access administration, and system integration.
+The technical IAM expertise is needed for system security engineering, architecture, design and implementation, directory services platform, networking, software development and programming, database and operating system management, access controls, authentication, system security, access administration, and system integration.

 Identity and Access management Education

-A bachelor’s degree and higher education in a computer related field is highly recommended and a great starting point for those which wish to enter the identity and access management career and jobs market.
+A bachelor’s degree and higher education in identity management, cybersecurity, or a computer related field is highly recommended and a great starting point for those who wish to enter the identity and access management career field and job market.

-Additionally, Identity Management Institute offers leading global certifications in identity and access management which members can prioritize and select to advance their identity management career.
-IMI offers professional certifications in identity governance, identity risk management, access management, technology implementation, compliance, and data protection.
+Additionally, Identity Management Institute offers leading global certifications in identity and access management which members can gradually pursue to advance their identity management career.
+IMI offers professional certifications in identity governance, identity risk management, access management, IAM technology, compliance, and data protection.
 Visit the certification page to learn more.